VisionU/HF-FCN-for-Robust-Building-Extraction/README.md

 - OpenCV 2.4.13
 - CUDA V8.0
 - CUDNN V5.0
+- Protobuf 3.2.0 (please use this version, too low will lead to errors, like "_has_bits is not defined in this scope")
 - Boost 1.59.0
 - Boost.NumPy
 - ssai-lib

+## caffe-fcn-master
+cd cmake
+cmake ..
+make -j16

 ## Boost 1.59.0
 ```sh